Code-Institute-Submissions/tgc07-project01/README.md

 ## Credits

 ### Content and Media
-- The photos used in this site were obtained from [Unsplash](https://unsplash.com/)
+- The photos used in this project were obtained from [Unsplash](https://unsplash.com/)
-- The bakery's logo design used in this site was created using [FreeLogoDesign](https://www.freelogodesign.org/)
+- The bakery's logo design used in this project was created using [FreeLogoDesign](https://www.freelogodesign.org/)
-- The facebook and instagram logos used in this site were obtained from [Iconfinder](https://www.iconfinder.com/)
+- The facebook and instagram logos used in this project were obtained from [Iconfinder](https://www.iconfinder.com/)
 - The embedded map on the [find us](https://andrewsui.github.io/tgc07-project01/find-us.html) page linked using [Google Maps](https://www.google.com/maps/place/Ireland+Yard,+London,+UK/@51.512778,-0.10179,19z/)
 - The video on the [about](https://andrewsui.github.io/tgc07-project01/about.html) page was linked from [PARAGRAPHIC's YouTube channel](https://www.youtube.com/channel/UCQtzPvhc-8PQrmxcZUVdI7Q), with the original video being hosted [here](https://www.youtube.com/watch?v=73oENaDiq04).